yalelibrary/yul-dc-camerata/README.md

 ```
 bin/add-alb.sh $CLUSTER_NAME
 ```
-This command configures an application load balancer for the cluster and sets up rules to rout requests to the blacklight, image, and manifest apps.
+This command configures an application load balancer for the cluster and sets up rules to route requests to the blacklight, image, manifest, and management apps.